 What happens before and during treatment?

-Your veterinarian will refer your cat to a specialist centre who have both the necessary equipment and a radiation oncologist.
+Your veterinarian will refer your cat to a specialist centre that has both the necessary equipment and a radiation oncologist.

 - Baseline tests: Complete blood count, biochemical profile and urinalysis are performed to evaluate the overall health of the cat and assess its suitability for radiotherapy.